sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

    - Do you have any questions for me?

    Prepare in advance for questions like these.
 There are many youtube videos that guide about dealing with a particular question.
-Basically, we have to talk in terms of organisation profits.
+Basically, we have to talk in terms of organization profits.
 You have to show how you can be an asset to them.
 You have to say what they are expecting to listen from a candidate e.g. Consider a question "Where do you see yourself in 5 years?", Now, come on most of the people wants to switch for 30% hike within 1-2 year, But, wait, Then why are they putting efforts on your recruitment if you will leave them within 1-2 years?
 Got the point?
 So, you don't have to tell them your plan instead you can reply with something like “I see myself more ambitious and dedicated fellow after 5 years.
 In five years, I see myself as a successful (your creative field), subject matter expert and learning new skills that will benefit the company and help me achieve my career goals.
 I am eager to experience new challenges and excited to invest five years time specializing in a career I find extremely interesting and motivating" ( Just an example).

    - Also, prepare for puzzles and riddles.

    # Pro-Tips
-   - Study about the organisation, where you are going to have your interview, like
+   - Study about the organization, where you are going to have your interview, like

-        - What they do ?
+        - What do they do ?
         - What are there different products?
         - What is going to be my role, if selected?
         - Do I have the necessary skill set for the role?